imLymei/self-driving-car/README.md

 # Javascript Self-Driving Car

-Self-driving car made with machine learning in pure HTML/CSS and Javascript
+Self-driving car made with machine learning in pure HTML/CSS and Javascript.
+Neural network with sensors inputs layer, hidden layer with six nodes and an output layer with four responses.

 ## 💻 Frameworks